 The U.S. Science Support Program sponsors workshops to promote the development of new ideas related to the study of the Earth’s processes and history via scientific ocean drilling.
 The primary goal is to identify promising new scientific objectives and research opportunities.
 The workshop program encourages wide scientific community involvement to bring a broader and multidisciplinary approach to standing hypotheses and to explore new directions for scientific ocean drilling research and communication.

-Workshop topics should be clearly relevant to elements of the IODP Science Plan, Illuminating Earth’s Past, Present, and Future or focus on the future of scientific ocean drilling, detailed in the 2050 Science Framework, Exploring Earth by Scientific Ocean Drilling.
+Workshop topics should be clearly relevant to the future of scientific ocean drilling, detailed in the 2050 Science Framework, Exploring Earth by Scientific Ocean Drilling.
 Workshops may focus on a specific scientific theme or geographic region; they may serve to develop drilling proposals for future target areas; or they may facilitate the synthesis and advancement of scientific results from past expeditions.
 Although proposals are not limited to these, successful proposals will clearly state how they will advance knowledge within the field of scientific ocean drilling.

 USSSP welcomes proposals from applicants who would enhance diversity in the scientific ocean drilling community and STEM fields.
 USSSP is committed to a policy of broad participation and inclusion, and to providing a safe, productive, and welcoming environment for all program participants and staff.
 The IODP Code of Conduct and IODP Anti-Harassment Policy apply to all participants in USSSP supported workshops.

-Calls for workshop proposals are biannual, with submission deadlines typically in June and December.
+Calls for new workshop proposals have been biannual, with submission deadlines typically in June and December.

 Upcoming Workshops